course-dprep/online-groceries-impact-healthiness/README.md

 # The Impact of Online Grocery Shopping (OGS) on the Healthiness of Households’ Food Purchases

-## Research motivation
+## Motivation

 The demand for healthier food consumption has increased significantly in recent years.
-For many households, supermarket retailers are still the primary source for their food purchases.
-By shaping the environment in which purchasing decisions are made, retailers play a crucial role in the forming of consumers’ food purchasing behavior and habits.
 Recent literature has investigated how the healthiness of online grocery purchases differs from offline (in-store) purchases (Chintala et al, 2024; Harris-Lagoudakis, 2022; Huyghe et al, 2017).
 While online grocerybaskets tend to be healthier compared to offline baskets, it is unclear if the adoption of OGS contributes to healthier consumption or if it results in a redistribution across channels, where consumers simply shift the more healthy purchases online and purchase unhealthy products mainly offline.

-More research is needed that examines how households alternate between online and offline shopping trips and how they allocate their purchases across both channels.
-As such, the central question in this project is:
+The central question in this project follows:
 *How does the transition to hybrid grocery shopping affect the healthiness of food purchases across both online and offline grocery channels?*

-## Research method

-This study uses real world panel purchase data of supermarkets in the Netherlands in 2019.
-The dataset contains real-world purchases by consumers in two grocery retailers and is collected by an international market research company.
-To ensure confidentiality, the market research company, retailers, and brands are anonymized.
-Additionally, the data has been modified to prevent any potential link back to the original entities.
-Given that this data is not publically accessible, the dataset has been stored in a separate branch in this GitHub directory.
-This was done to satisfy the automation requirements of the project: the makefile will download the data from this branch and store it into the main/master branch.
-Listed below are the final variables used in this analysis
+## Method & Results

+This study uses real world panel purchase data of households across a set of supermarket retailers.
 The dataset contains purchase data of 150 unique households in the Netherlands in 2019.
 These households made over 180.000 individual product purchases across 26 different retailers.
-Listed below are the relevant variables after cleaning the data.
+The table below provides an overview of the relevant variables in the dataset.
+To answer the research question, I employ a Difference-in-Difference (DiD) approach proposed by Sant'Anna & Callaway (2021).
+This method allows for dealing with staggered adoption and is employed to analyse the changes in the healthiness of weekly grocery purchases for households that transition to hybrid shopping against those that continue shopping exclusively offline.
+The healthiness of grocery purchases is measured as the proportion of expenditure that is spent on the healthy food categories fruits and vegetables.

+The results of this study are presented in three main parts: (i) an overall effect, represented as a weighted average across each cohort; (ii) an individual cohort analysis to examine differences across adoption weeks and households; and (iii) a time-window analysis that investigates changes in patterns within an 8-week period before and after adoption.
+However, the analysis revealed no statistically significant findings, which limits my ability to draw conclusions regarding changes in the healthiness of grocery purchases after adopting online shopping channels.

 | Variable            | Description                                                    |
 |---------------------|----------------------------------------------------------------|